 - SAML URL using HTTPS not HTTP

-- Chrome management licenses
+- Chrome licenses for your devices

 Set up and test SAML SSO on a test domain you own.
 If you don’t have a test domain, test SAML SSO with a small number of users by creating a test group and enabling SSO for users only in that group.
 After testing SAML SSO with a small number of users, roll it out to approximately 5% of your users.